Tanaum/Stock-Inventory-Management-API/README.md

-# Stock Inventory Mangement API
+# Stock Inventory Management API

 A simple RESTful API built with **Flask** and **MongoDB Atlas** to manage inventory for a store-like system.